 Festivals in September

-San Vito's day is celebrated in Ciminna is the province of Palermo in the first week of the month.
+San Vito's day is celebrated in Ciminna, in the province of Palermo, during the first week of the month.
 There is a large parade where scenes from the life of the Saint are re-enacted.
 Along with the other celebrations, a livestock fair is also organized.

-In Cordovado, Rievocazione Storica takes place.
-The festival is quite interesting since a 1571 noble wedding is recreated.
-The events include a large procession along with various tournaments and archery competitions where the locals participate.
+In Cordovado, a Rievocazione Storica takes place.
+The festival is quite interesting, since a 1571 noble wedding is recreated.
+The events include a large procession, along with various tournaments and archery competitions where the locals participate.

-In Misterbianco in Sicily, the festival of Madonna of the sick is celebrated in the first week of the month.
-In 1669 when Mount Etna erupted, the sanctuary had been miraculously saved from destruction.
-The festival celebrated that miracle.
+In Misterbianco, in Sicily, the festival of the Virgin of the Sick is celebrated in the first week of the month.
+In 1669, when Mount Etna erupted, the sanctuary had been miraculously saved from destruction: the festival celebrated that miracle.
 Events are spread out over five days.

-One of the oldest festivals in the city of Florence is the feast of Rificolona.
-There are many outdoor events on 6th and 7th of September which includes a large fair.
-On Piazza Santa Croce, a large procession is led by the Cardinal to mark the end of the festival.
-Even in other parts of the region of Tuscany the feast is celebrated.
+One of the oldest September festivals takes place in one of Italy's best known and most beautiful cities, Florence.
+We are talking about the Feast of the Rificolona.
+Many outdoor events animate the town on the 6th and 7th of September every year, including a large fair and a starting from Piazza Santa Croce, led by the Cardinal of Florence, which marks the end of the celebrations.
+This feast is also observed in other parts of Tuscany.

 The white night or La Notte Bianca takes place in Rome every year on the second weekend of the month.
-All night long the city's squares are venues for outdoor entertainment and music events.
-The theaters and all the public places including the museums and the shops remain open all through the night.
-Even the public transport system offers discounted fares.
+All night long, the city's squares are venues for outdoor entertainment and music events.
+Theaters and all public places, including museums and shops, remain open throughout the night.
+Even the public transport system offers discounted fares for the event.

-Festival of Madonna of Sea takes place in Patti, a small village in Sicily.
-The festival takes place on the second weekend of the month.
+The Festival of the Virgin of the Sea takes place in Patti, a small village in Sicily, on the second weekend of the month.
 A golden statue of the Madonna is carried in the procession to the sea.
 The statue is then placed in a decorated and illuminated boat for the boat procession.
 Later there is lots of food and wine, music and dancing.

 In Sardinia, Dorgali town celebrates the feast of its patron saints for eight days.
 Saints Cipriano and Cornelio are the patron saints of the town and the celebrations include parades with medieval costumes, traditional dances, food and wine.

-In Dozza, every odd-numbered year, there's a Festival of the painted walls, in occasion of which artists from all over the world come to this medieval village in Bologna to paint the walls of its buildings.
+In Dozza, every odd-numbered year, the Festival of Painted Walls (Il Festival del Muro Dipinto) takes place.
+In its occasion, artists from all over the world come to this medieval village near Bologna, to paint the walls of its buildings.